DenverCoder1/github-readme-streak-stats/CONTRIBUTING.md

 ### Step 6 : Pull Request

-- Go to your forked repository in your browser and click on "Compare and pull requests".
+- Go to your forked repository in your browser and click on "Compare and pull request".
 Then add a title and description to your pull request that explains your contribution.

 <img width="700" alt="compare and pull request" src="https://user-images.githubusercontent.com/63443481/136186304-c0a767ea-1fd2-4b0c-b5a8-3e366ddc06a3.PNG">

 <img width="882" alt="opening pull request" src="https://user-images.githubusercontent.com/63443481/136186322-bfd5f333-136a-4d2f-8891-e8f97c379ba8.PNG">

 - Voila!
-Your Pull Request has been submitted and it's ready to be merged.🥳 <br />
+Your Pull Request has been submitted and it's ready to be merged.🥳

 #### Happy Contributing!